hippylib/muq-hippylib/src/index.md

-# Muq - hIPPYlib Integration
+# MUQ - hIPPYlib Integration

 Recent years have seen a massive explosion of datasets across all areas of science,